YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ### Introduction to Elm with Main.elm

 Now we're ready to start writing Elm.
+If we start the `gulp` task, our files will be compiled and watched and the local server will be accessible at [http://localhost:3000](http://localhost:3000).
+We can view our progress there.

 Create a file in the `/src` folder called `Main.elm`.
 This is what we'll be building for the first step: